swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 If `-package-name` is not given, the `package` access modifier is disallowed.
 Swift code that does not use `package` access will continue to build without needing to pass in `-package-name`.
 Modules built without a package name are never considered to be in the same package as any other module.

+The build system should make a best effort to ensure that package names are unique.
 The Swift Package Manager already has a concept of a package identity string for every package.
 This string is verified to be unique, and it already works as a package name, so SwiftPM will pass it down automatically.
 Other build systems such as Bazel may need to introduce a new build setting for a package name.
 Since it needs to be unique, a reverse-DNS name may be used to avoid clashing.

 If a target needs to be excluded from the package boundary or needes to be part of a subgroup within the package boundary, it can be set in a target setting, with a new parameter `group` in the manifest, like so: